eX-Mech/mechthesis/README.md

 of the Papers' are automatically written using the paper information found in `paper.tex`.

+##### Flip book for the papers
+There is the option to add a 'flip book' feature to the thesis, currently only implemented for the papers.
+This feature allows you to add custom images to the footer of odd pages in the papers that will generate a 'movie' as you flip through the  printed document.
+In order to disble the feature in MechThesis.cls, comment lines 352-353 and 363-368 and uncomment lines 349-350 and 360-361.

 ### Packages and commands
 Two files are provided for custom commands and packages: `commands.tex` and `packages.tex`.
 These files are located in the main folder.